PIReTship/bookdata-tools/docs/index.md

 # Book Data Tools

 The PIReT Book Data Tools are a set of tools for ingesting, integrating, and indexing a variety of sources of book data, created by the [People and Information Research Team](https://piret.info) at [Boise State University](https://boisestate.edu).
-The result of running these tools is a PostgreSQL database with the raw data, various useful extracted features, and integrated identifiers across the various data sources for cross-linking.
+The result of running these tools is a set of Parquet files with raw data in a more usable form, various useful extracted features, and integrated identifiers across the various data sources for cross-linking.
+These tools are updated from the version used to support our original paper; we have dropped PostgreSQL in favor of a pipeline implemented with DVC, Rust, and DataFusion that is more efficient (integration times have dropped from 8 hours to less than 3) and requires significantly less disk space.

 If you use these scripts in any published research, cite [our paper][paper] ([PDF][]):